airbytehq/terraform-provider-airbyte/docs/data-sources/source_s3.md

 - `aws_access_key_id` (String) In order to access private Buckets stored on AWS S3, this connector requires credentials with the proper permissions.
 If accessing publicly available data, this field is not necessary.
 - `aws_secret_access_key` (String) In order to access private Buckets stored on AWS S3, this connector requires credentials with the proper permissions.
 If accessing publicly available data, this field is not necessary.
 - `bucket` (String) Name of the S3 bucket where the file(s) exist.
-- `endpoint` (String) Endpoint to an S3 compatible service.
+- `endpoint` (String) Default: ""
+Endpoint to an S3 compatible service.
 Leave empty to use AWS.
-- `path_prefix` (String) By providing a path-like prefix (e.g. myFolder/thisTable/) under which all the relevant files sit, we can optimize finding these in S3.
+- `path_prefix` (String) Default: ""
+By providing a path-like prefix (e.g. myFolder/thisTable/) under which all the relevant files sit, we can optimize finding these in S3.
 This is optional but recommended if your bucket contains many folders/files which you don't need to replicate.
 - `start_date` (String) UTC date and time in the format 2017-01-25T00:00:00Z.
 Any file modified before this date will not be replicated.